 Switch your funds

-If you’re investing in a higher risk fund, you could think about switching to a lower risk fund instead.
+If you're investing in a higher risk fund that you're not comfortable with, you could think about switching to a lower risk fund instead.
 It could be that a lower risk fund invests in different assets or it’s invested into a mix of assets, but potentially with different shares to the ones you have now.
 The level of risk you want to take is entirely up to you.

 Drawdown on your pension